Zettlr/Zettlr/README.md

 #### `--disable-hardware-acceleration`

 This switch causes Zettlr to disable hardware acceleration, which could be necessary in certain setups.
-For more information on why this flag was added, see #2127.
+For more information on why this flag was added, see issue [#2127](https://github.com/Zettlr/Zettlr/issues/2127).

 ## License